 Following the ADOS assessment you may be told your child’s score although it doesn’t really matter if you get it or not.
-Essentially the main aim of doing the assessment is to work out if your child has autism or if the difficulties they have are for another reason.
+The main aim of the test is to see if your child scores above or below the threshold for autism.

-The score is actually just an indication of difficulties that may indicate autistic spectrum disorders.
+The score is actually just an indication of difficulties that may indicate autism.
 So a higher score is an indication that it is more obvious that my son has autism.
 It means he clearly displayed the traits they were looking for through ADOS.

 ADOS is one tool towards a diagnosis and it worked well for us but may not help for others, many kids perform very differently one day to the next and in different settings.